Marco444/sorting_visualiser/README.md

 # Sorting Visualiser:

 This project was designed to visualise some sorting algorithms in an intuitive and interactive way.
-It was built with React js and MUI for icons and controllers, and based on the work of Clement Mihaleiscu.
+It was built with React js and MUI for icons and controllers, and based on the work of Clement Mihailescu.

 ## Project Structure: